 Borneo - Year 9 and 10 students have the opportunity to take part in this hiking adventure, providing an outreach opportunity, serving in local communities.
 This 15-day trip is offered every second year, dependent upon numbers.

 Italy - Middle and Senior school students have the opportunity to take part in this international, cultural experience.
 This 10-day trip is offered every second year, dependent upon numbers.

 Japan - Middle and Senior school students have the opportunity to take part in this international, cultural experience.
 This 10-day trip is offered every second year, dependent upon numbers.

 New Zealand Ski Experience - Year 11 and 12 students have the opportunity to take part in this trans-Tasman experience.
 This 10-day trip is offered every second year.

-Chess Club - runs on Friday in first break for Middle and Senior students.
+Chess Club - runs on Friday in first break during term time for Middle and Senior students.
 Students can either play, or learn to play in a fun and friendly environment.
 As part of the College's Service Group, some keen Middle and Senior student players have instigated a Chess Club with Junior school students at lunch time on a Thursday.